Srekel/the-entitytainer/README.md

 Its main purpose is to keep track of hierarchies of entities.
 This can be useful for attachments (e.g. holding a weapon in the hand) and inventory (having a piece of cheese in a bag in the backpack on the back of a character) for example.

-The name is a pun of entities and containers.
-If it wasn't obvious.
-Credit for this amazing name goes to @fzetterman from this thread: https://twitter.com/Srekel/status/919845253032660993

 ## Problem statement